 You may have noticed something in the above discussion: at no point did we mention either British Airways, RyanAir or Easyjet.
 British Airways made the cut in the report in 2017’s Airline Ratings but didn’t this year.
 Neither did RyanAir nor Easyjet.
 The reasons for this should be clear: the air carrier market is pivoting from west to east as the incomes of the average Asian traveller rise.
 Asian airlines are making swift improvements to their service to meet the needs of local markets.
 Some carriers, like Tianjin Airlines in China, have already been recognised by Airline Ratings for making substantial improvements to their services.

-Should you listen to the pronouncements of Airline Ratings and start using exotic carriers?
+Should you listen to the Airline Ratings and start using exotic carriers?
 Yes, you probably should.
 The Airlines Rating system isn’t gimmicky: it’s based on actual performance data from airlines.
 We might love our favourite UK-based carriers, but we have to accept that there may be better airlines out there.